silentorb/imp/README.md

 * Imp is not fancy or revolutionary.

 At the time of this writing Imp has limited support for C++, C#, and JavaScript.
 Improved support and additional languages will hopefully come with time.

-Under the hood, Imp is a world populated by dungeons, portals, and minions.
-On the surface it looks like any other language.
-This is because:

-1. One of imp's goals is to be a middle-man between common languages, which means having a common vocabulary.
-2. Imp is intended to make programs that contain dungeons, portals, and minions, so what fun would it be if those were reserved words?

 Imp originated as a lower-level counterpart to the MetaHub programming language.
 MetaHub is built ontop of Imp and generates Imp code structures.
 If you use C#, Imp has a useful API for generating and transforming Imp code structures.
 It also sports some nifty templating features.